I have been working at Oyster Worldwide since September 2007 but that’s only half the story…

 10 years on, these memories exist as if my gap year had only taken place last month yet, if I think of holidays that I’ve been on since, where I’ve just been a tourist, I struggle to remember as much of the detail and place names.
 On a long trip it’s true, you really do get under the skin of the country and it has a big impact on you as well, Tanzania certainly did with me!

 After my gap year, I studied Politics and International Relations for three years at the University of Kent.
 Whilst at University, I kept in touch with Roger and helped out at various Tanzania interview and briefing days, as well as helping out at the Oyster HQ during my holidays.

 I completed my degree in the summer of 2007, right at the time that Roger was looking to expand Oyster and take on a new member of staff.
 I was very fortunate to be offered the position of becoming the new Destination Manager and have been with Oyster for nearly 7 years now.

 Since joining, my role has become pretty varied which I see as being a bonus of working for a small business.
 One minute I could be writing a blog article (such as this!), followed by researching a new project, writing a risk assessment, liaising with our web designer and then finishing the day by seeing off a group at the airport!

 I became Operations Manager in 2011 taking over responsibility for more of the day to day functions of running the office.
-I spend most of my time recruiting; interviewing and preparing people for their gap year and career break trips to Nepal, Tanzania and Canada.
+I spend most of my time recruiting; interviewing and preparing people for their gap year and career break trips to Nepal, India and Canada.